Light Blue Line (Bangkok)

+BMA transferred the project to the Mass Rapid Transit Authority of Thailand (MRTA) on December 27, 2024, as it is believed that consolidating the project under a single owner will enable better control of fare prices, preventing them from becoming excessively high.
+After the transfer, the MRTA will reassess the project to determine the feasibility of further construction.

 Progress

 The Yingluck Shinawatra-led Pheu Thai government, elected in July 2011, decided not to pursue plans to continue the Grey Line and the Light Blue Line, citing that the lines would not be feasible within their 4-year, 10-lines priority plan.
 The Bangkok Metropolitan Administration (BMA) was invited to consider both projects but they would have to fund them.

 Given delays in 2013 and 2014 with tendering other priority mass transit lines related to the political crisis in Thailand, it is highly unlikely that the Light Blue line will be considered by either the BMA or the Mass Rapid Transit Authority for many years.
 As of 2022, there are no plans to implement the Light Blue line by the BMA.

 Stations

 The route has a total of 9 planned stations.